National Rare Disease Policy India,2021

 - Group 1: Disorders amenable to one-time curative treatment;

-- Some of the diseases in the first category include Hematopoietic Stem Cell Transplantation (HSCT) and disorders that were amenable to organ transplantation, osteopetrosis and immune deficiency disorders, among others.
+- Some of the diseases in the first category include Hematopoietic Stem Cell Transplantation (HSCT) and disorders that were amenable to organ transplantation, osteopetrosis, and immune deficiency disorders, among others.

-Government of India support in the treatment
+The government of India supports the treatment

-- Financial support upto Rs.
+- Financial support up to Rs.
 20 lakh under the Umbrella Scheme of Rashtriya Arogaya Nidhi shall be provided by the Central Government for treatment, of those rare diseases that require a one-time treatment (diseases listed under Group 1).

 - Beneficiaries for such financial assistance would not be limited to BPL families, but extended to about 40% of the population, who are eligible as per 23 norms of Pradhan Mantri Jan Arogya Yojana, for their treatment in Government tertiary hospitals only.

-- State Governments can consider supporting patients of such rare diseases that can be managed with special diets or hormonal supplements or other relatively low cost interventions (Diseases listed under Group 2).
+- State Governments can consider supporting patients of such rare diseases that can be managed with special diets or hormonal supplements or other relatively low-cost interventions (Diseases listed under Group 2).

-- Keeping in view the resource constraints, and a compelling need to prioritize the available resources to get maximum health gains for the community/population, the Government will endeavour to create alternate funding mechanism through setting up a digital platform for voluntary individual and corporate donors (crowd-funding) to contribute to the treatment cost of patients of rare diseases.
+- Keeping in view the resource constraints, and a compelling need to prioritize the available resources to get maximum health gains for the community/population, the Government will endeavor to create alternate funding mechanism through setting up a digital platform for voluntary individual and corporate donors (crowd-funding) to contribute to the treatment cost of patients of rare diseases.